 With a rich history dating back over 1,000 years, Yarm was first mentioned in the Doomsday book of 1086.
 It was an instrumental site in the formation of the world’s first public railway, with a pivotal meeting for the building of the Stockton & Darlington Railway taking place in 1821 in the George & Dragon Inn where you can still enjoy a drink and chat (with or without such historically significant results) to this day.
 More recently, in 2007 Yarm was voted the best high street in the country by viewers of BBC Breakfast.
-In 2019 it was shortlisted for the Great British High Street Rising Star award.
+In 2020 it won the Great British High Street Rising Star award.
 It has a wealth of independent shops and fabulous eateries, mixing the modern and the historical seamlessly.
 Our bijou monthly pop-up brocantes here take place in the parish hall, adjacent to the church itself.

 THE STATION, RICHMOND